Alexa Demie: Career

-Demie went on to star in the 2019 film Waves as Alexis, a party girl who is impregnated by her boyfriend, a popular but troubled high school wrestler played by Kelvin Harrison Jr. She watched videos about codependency and drew on her own experience with an emotionally abusive relationship between her and a high school boyfriend, which she described as "very codependent", as the basis for the film's relationship.
-She also appeared in the comedy-drama film Mainstream in 2020 as a game show audience member named Isabelle Roberts, and made a cameo in The Neighbourhood's video for their 2020 song "Stargazing".
+Demie went on to star in the 2019 film Waves as Alexis, a teenager who is impregnated by her boyfriend, a popular but troubled high school wrestler played by Kelvin Harrison Jr. She watched videos about codependency and drew on her own experience with an emotionally abusive relationship between her and a high school boyfriend, which she described as "very codependent", as the basis for the film's relationship.
+She also appeared in the comedy-drama film Mainstream in 2020 as Isabelle Roberts, a game show audience member, and made a cameo in The Neighbourhood's video for their 2020 song "Stargazing".
 In Nineteen on Fire, a 2021 short film written and directed by Ryan Simpkins, Demie played a drug dealer.
 In September 2021, she released the single "Leopard Limo (Archive LL11)".

 After messaging with photographer Petra Collins in the summer of 2020, Demie and Collins created Fairy Tales, a collection of erotic short stories written with Collins and containing photos of Demie dressed as various mythical creatures taken by Collins, which was published by Rizzoli in November 2021.
 She is set to be a voice actor in the upcoming animated series Fables.

-Personal life

-In 2019, Demie legally changed her name.
+In 2024, Demie made a brief appearance onstage with Madonna during the singer's Celebration Tour, participating in a voguing segment.
+She also had a cameo in the HBO series The Idol.
+Additionally, Demie is set to appear in the upcoming HBO series Fantasmas, created by Julio Torres, and has been cast in the film I Love Boosters, directed by Boots Riley.
+Filming for the third season of Euphoria began in early 2025, with Demie reprising her role as Maddy Perez.